mikanaaa/library-database/README.md

 # Library database
-Main purpose of this project was to practice designing database schema using entity relational diagram & later implementing that specification in PostgreSQL & deployment with Docker.
+Main purpose of this project was to practice designing database schema using entity relationships diagram & later implementing that specification within PostgreSQL & deployment with Docker.
 <br>
 ![Diagram](library-diagram.svg)
 ## Development Steps: